Ancient manuscripts summary listing 251 - 300

 On 100 v (replaced by a longer version on 101-2, which are added and entirely in Prise’s hand) he gives the results of a collation of his own MS of ‘Gildas’ (Nennius), which came from Brecon Priory, with a copy in the Royal Library at Westminster.
 A note in Hereford Cathedral PV 1 shows that this collation was made in 1550 by his servant William Sae (cf the note on 98 here: ‘Let William Sae see this and confer it with his Regester of Fundaciouns’).
 Thus the writing of our MS must be placed between 1550 and the author’s death in 1555.

-The bequest of Dr George Coningesby, AD 1766, for in his copy of the 1573 edition (also in Balliol library) he has marked the variants of the MS, and the draft of one of his notes, written on the back of a letter to his wife, is still inserted in it.
+The bequest of Dr George Coningesby, AD 1766, for in his copy of the 1573 edition (in the college library) he has marked the variants of the MS, and the draft of one of his notes, written on the back of a letter to his wife, is still inserted in it.

 261. Rogerus de Waltham (mid 15th c) [condition: fair]